taniarascia/primitive/README.md

 # Primitive

-Primitive is a minimalist Sass boilerplate that provides helpful, browser-consistent styling for buttons, forms, tables, lists, and typography.
+Primitive is a minimalist Sass boilerplate and CSS framework that provides helpful, browser-consistent styling for buttons, forms, tables, lists, and typography.

 ## Getting Started